Nature Play Activities For Toddlers: From A Family Support Practitioner

 We love to create artwork using nature, sometimes simply collecting treasure and making patterns with your findings, leaf rubbing or painting using brushes made from twigs, feathers and other treasures!
 Art with nature gives children the opportunity to explore using all their senses And Using nature to make art means you can bring nature into your homes too!
 Collages, Leaf monsters mud painting are all things we’ve created during a muddy buddies outdoor session.

-Sometimes you need no resources at all, just an open space and time on your hands, i love taking my nanny children for walks through the forest or countryside collecting as we go, it’s amazing to see what the children see as treasure.
+Sometimes you need no resources at all to come up with fun nature play for toddlers, just an open space and time on your hands, i love taking my nanny children for walks through the forest or countryside collecting as we go, it’s amazing to see what the children see as treasure.
 This walk we found snail shells, crab apples, pines and magic wand sticks!! my pockets are often full with items collected on one of our walks!

 Working in a town centre based setting, I appreciate that not everyone has access to a garden or wide open spaces, however I don’t think it’s impossible for those children to connect with nature.
 Small pots to grow vegetables, fruit or flowers can be grown on windowsills or even the smallest balcony.
 Walks through town or City centres you can spot birds, trees and flowers.